SelenaSmall/node-api-postgres/README.md

 * Log in to Heroku dashboard and run command in the console to create database tables

 --> TODO Make this deploy automatic

+##### Additional Notes

+This app runs differently in Dev and in Prod

+ - Dev: frontend and backend are served on different ports and requires CORS to be enabled
+ - Prod: frontend and backend run together on the same server